AegisSSC/Football/My Offensive Philosophy.md

 	Needs to hold up the front of the pocket in pass protection with an anchor.
 Will first check left for stunts and defensive games before working back to the right side to help the right guard.

 ### Right Guard:
-	While the physical attributes (Height, Weight, Arm Length) are not as demanding, he will still need to be a craftsman with his hand placement.
+	While the physical attributes (Height, Weight, Arm Length) are not as demanding, he will still need to be an expert with his hands.
 Most of their pass blocking assignments will have the center look to chip to their side first, they will still need to handle one-on-one blocking assignments, or double team this way as they will be able to make up for the slower right hand of the center.

 Against 0-T:
 	In the instance where there is a 0-T is playing true to his assignment (directly over the center) the guard to the Center's Playside hand will be responsible for  Chipping and/or Double Teaming the 0-T in pass protection.